Blockchain Monster Hunt (BCMC) One Day Volume Tops $261,539.00

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.

-Blockchain Monster Hunt launched on October 13th, 2021.
+Blockchain Monster Hunt’s launch date was October 13th, 2021.
 Blockchain Monster Hunt’s total supply is 994,444,444 tokens and its circulating supply is 994,444,211 tokens.
+The official message board for Blockchain Monster Hunt is blog.bcmhunt.com.
+Blockchain Monster Hunt’s official website is bcmhunt.com.
 Blockchain Monster Hunt’s official Twitter account is @bcmhunt and its Facebook page is accessible here.
-The official website for Blockchain Monster Hunt is bcmhunt.com.
-Blockchain Monster Hunt’s official message board is blog.bcmhunt.com.

 Buying and Selling Blockchain Monster Hunt

 It is usually not currently possible to buy alternative cryptocurrencies such as Blockchain Monster Hunt directly using US dollars.
-Investors seeking to trade Blockchain Monster Hunt should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors seeking to trade Blockchain Monster Hunt should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Blockchain Monster Hunt using one of the aforementioned exchanges.

 Receive News & Updates for Blockchain Monster Hunt Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Blockchain Monster Hunt and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.